Deen Hergott

-Deen Hergott (born October 23, 1962, in Kitchener, Ontario) is a Canadian International Master in Chess.
+Deen Hergott is a Canadian International Master in Chess.
 By profession, he is a mathematician, computer programmer, and chess journalist.

 Early years

 Deen Hergott learned chess in his hometown of Kitchener, Ontario, and by his mid-teens was approaching the strength of a National Master.
 He was selected to play for Canada at the World U26 Team Championship, Graz 1981.
 Hergott won the Junior Canadian Chess Championship, 1981–82, and represented Canada in the 1982 World Junior Chess Championship at Copenhagen, scoring a respectable 6/13.

 Hergott studied mathematics at the University of Waterloo, graduating with an honours bachelor's degree in 1986.
 He also successfully represented the University in team chess competition, for example at the Pan American Intercollegiate Team Chess Championship, held in Kitchener, 1984, where he played board one.
 The World Chess Federation (FIDE) awarded him the FIDE Master (FM) title in 1988, and the International Master title in 1991.
 Hergott played in the Toronto Closed in 1981, 1982 and 1987, but later moved to Ottawa, where he has resided there since.